kubernetes/contributor-site/content/en/events/2024/kcseu/schedule.md

 ## CFP

-If you would like to submit a formal session, please use the [CFP Form]().
-This form will be open through Sunday, February 4th, and covers presentation, workshop, and collaboration style sessions.
-Unconference sessions should use the GitHub issue referenced above.
+The CFP will open soon and will cover presentation, workshop and collaboration style sessions.
+Unconference sessions should use the Github issue referenced above.

 ## Schedule